dejan2609/harshadranganathan.github.io/_posts/2022-01-27-eks-load-balancing.md

 Above file results in below configuration:

-1. Provisions an ELB in the desired subnet
+1. Provisions an external ELB in the desired subnet.

-2. Sets the tags provided
+2. Sets the tags provided.

-3. Enables access logs to the provided S3 path
+3. Enables access logs to the provided S3 path.

-4. Enables Cross Zone load balancing
+4. Enables Cross Zone load balancing.

-5. Adds `.spec.loadBalancerSourceRanges` to the uniquely generated security group for this ELB
+5. Adds `.spec.loadBalancerSourceRanges` as an inbound rule (covering both traffic and health port e.g. 443 & 9080) to the uniquely generated ELB security group.
+This security group is then added as an inbound rule to the worker node security group thereby allowing traffic to the worker nodes.

-6. Adds `sg-53fae93f` as an additional security group to the ELB
+6. Adds `sg-53fae93f` as an additional security group to the ELB which has your custom inbound rules say for external traffic.

-7. Adds a matching permit line to allow traffic from the ELB to the target worker nodes

 {% include donate.html %}
 {% include advertisement.html %}